 There are no significant employees expected to contribute significantly to the business other than the executive officers.

 Family Relationships

 Mr. Bryan U. Yap, Director and President, is the son of the Chairman and Chief Executive Officer, Mr. Felipe U. Yap.
-Mr. Patrick K. Yap is the nephew of Mr. Felipe U. Yap.
+Messrs.
+Patrick K. Yap and Stephen Y. Yap are nephews of Mr. Felipe U. Yap.